theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/bwhierarchy/bwhier-define.md

 weight: 1
 lang: en_GB
 ---
+The following section shows how to use the BW Hierarchy component.

 ### To Search for a BW Hierarchy

 1. In the main window of the component navigate to subsection **Hierarchy Extraction** and click **Search** (magnifying glass symbol)(1).
 The window "Hierarchy Lookup" opens.